data-apis/scipy-2023-presentation/paper.rst

 - Semantics in the presence of `nan`'s, `inf`'s, and empty arrays (i.e. arrays
   including one or more dimensions of size `0`).
 - Casting rules, broadcasting, and indexing.
-- Data interchange. i.e., protocols to convert one type of array into another type, potentially sharing memory.
+- Data interchange, i.e., protocols to convert one type of array into another type, potentially sharing memory.
 - Device support.

-To contrast, the following are considered **out of scope** for the array API specification
+To contrast, the following are considered **out-of-scope** for the array API specification

 - Implementations of the standard are out of scope.
 Members of the consortium